aklinkert/go-jsontime/README.md

-# go-json-time
+# go-jsontime

-A slim `time.Time` wrapper that handles pointer to time and formats the encoded time as [`RFC3339`](https://github.com/golang/go/blob/master/src/time/format.go#L82), which is easy to format and read from.
+A slim `time.Time` wrapper that handles pointer to time and formats the encoded time as [`RFC3339/ISO8601`](https://github.com/golang/go/blob/master/src/time/format.go#L82), which is easy to format and read from.

 ## Usage